wintersys-projects/adt-build-machine-scripts/doco/AgileToolkitDeployment/GatewayGuardian.md

 **/bin/echo "    <Directory /var/www/html>**

 NOTE: Because of the way drupal works I couldn't get this mechanism to work satisfactorily with drupal admin.
-The only solution is to gateway the whole of drupal but it means your users won't be able to register if you switch it on and you will need to implement a solution like I have described below.
+The only solution is to gateway the whole of drupal but it means your users won't be able to register at all.
+This is fine if its an administrative task to register users for your site rather than a user task but it won't work if you are wanting used to be free to register with your application.

 ----------------
 ### For NGINX: